cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 CPace is proven secure with and without mandated ordering of the message flow.
 I.e. it can be implemented in an initiator/responder setting and also in a parallel setting.
 In the parallel setting the CONCAT(MSGa,MSGb) function which is needed for deriving the ISK values
 SHALL be implemented by using ordered concatenation oCAT(MSGa,MSGb).
+Otherwise the messages SHOULD be concatenated such that the earlier message precedes the later message.

 In the initiator/responder setting the responder MAY abort the protocol without sending its message if the verification check fails. (i.e. if the call to G.scalar\_mult\_vfy produced the neutral element G.I).

-# RECOMMENDED Ciphersuites
+# CPace cipher suites

 This section documents RECOMMENDED CPACE ciphersuite configurations.
 Any ciphersuite configuration for CPace is REQUIRED to specify,